awslabs/aws-iot-greengrass-accelerators/v2/base/README.md

 1. Once the Cloud9 environment starts, follow [these steps](https://docs.aws.amazon.com/cloud9/latest/user-guide/move-environment.html#move-environment-resize) to resize the disk.
 Create the `resize.sh` file and run `bash resize.sh 40` to extend the disk to 40GiB.

-1.  _Pre-requisites_ (only needs be run once and the environment will reboot) - Open a new Terminal window and run these commands:
+1.  _Pre-requisites_ (only needs be run once and the Cloud9 environment will reboot) - From the Cloud9 IDE, open a new _Terminal_ window and run these commands:

     ```bash
     # Cloud9 Commands - change as needed for local development environment